Soothe 2 vs Soothe 3

 Want straight-to-the-point guidance while you mix?

 If you want in-depth, straight-to-the-point instructions and guidance right inside your DAW, try MixingGPT for free.
-It has been trained on real-world projects, chart-topping songs, proven top-tier mixing approaches, updated knowledge, and trending techniques.
+It is built on a curated knowledge base of real-world projects, proven top-tier mixing approaches, updated knowledge, and trending techniques.
 It is like a 24/7 assistant that lives inside your DAW as a plugin for Logic Pro, Ableton Live, Pro Tools, Cubase, and more.